jinke828/jinke828.github.io/_pages/about.md

 Hello!
 This is Jin.

 I am an incoming PhD student (24 Fall) working with [Dr. Marvin Chun](https://www.marvinchun.com/) at Yale University.
+My long term goal is to become a psychologist who studies social affective neuroscience with computational cognitive neuroscience approaches.

 I obtained my B.S. in Psychology and Environmental Science from Peking University, where I worked with [Dr. Xin Zhang](https://www.psy.pku.edu.cn/szdw/qzjy/fjs/zx/index.htm) on emotion perception and memory.
 I then completed a M.A. in Psychology from the University of Chicago with a certificate in Computational Social Sciences.
 I worked with [Dr. Boaz Keysar](https://mdl.uchicago.edu/) on my master's thesis studying trust in uncertainty.

 Currently I work as a research specialist in the Cognition, Attention, and Brain Lab led by [Dr. Monica Rosenberg](https://cablab.uchicago.edu/) and as a research assistant in the Computational Affective and Social Neuroscience Lab led by [Dr. Yuan Chang Leong](https://mcnlab.uchicago.edu/).
-My ongoing research seeks to explore the neural signature of spontaneous thoughts during rest, and a common neural code for affective experiences during naturalistic movie watching.
+My ongoing research seeks to explore the neural signatures of spontaneous thoughts during rest, and a common neural code for affective experiences during naturalistic movie watching.

 Click [here](https://www.biorxiv.org/content/10.1101/2023.11.14.566767v1) to read a recent paper: